Table of Contents:

 We each had our own two-man mountaineering tent; there was also a cook/dining tent and a toilet tent set up by the crew.
 They were already up when we walked up to Llamacorral in the late afternoon, with the sun’s warmth already gone because of the steep walls of the valley.

-Things opened up on the second day as we made our way up to Taullipampa with a early afternoon side trip which took us towards Alpamayo Base Camp and gave us some great views of the peak and of the valley below.
+Things opened up on the second day as we made our way up to Taullipampa with an early afternoon side trip which took us towards Alpamayo Base Camp and gave us some great views of the peak and of the valley below.

 We camped at Taullapampa (4250m) at the end of Day Two.
-Sometimes during the night the donkeys decided to go back home to Cashapampa so we ended up spending an extra day here while the arriero fetched them!
-We took the opportunity for a bit of extra acclimatization and climbed to the top of a 5000 m peak called Sentillo on the south side of the valley and were rewarded with fantastic views.
+Sometimes during the night, the donkeys decided to go back home to Cashapampa so we ended up spending an extra day here while the arriero fetched them!

-me posing on the top of Sentillo above the Santa Cruz valley with the peak of Nevado Taulluraju providing a crown!
+on the top of Sentillo above the Santa Cruz valley with the peak of Nevado Taulluraju providing a crown!

-Back down on the valley floor the view was a bit different!
+Back down on the valley floor, the view was a bit different!
 Here is a shot of Taulluraju with the laguna itself hidden from sight –

 our four burros heading up to Punta Union pass with all the gear- the arriero and Cesar Vargas, the guide, follow behind